selfup/filenamefinder/README.md

 ```
 $ filenamefinder -h
 Usage of filenamefinder:
+  -p string
+        absolute path - can be comma delimited
   -k string
         keyword(s) for the filename - can be comma delimited
-  -p string
-        absolute path - can be comma delimited
 ```

-Example looking for all README files in $HOME and doing a count of matches:
+Example looking for all README files in $HOME and doing a count of matches (linux):

 ```
-$ time filenamefinder -k='README' -p="$HOME" | wc -l
+$ time filenamefinder -p="$HOME" -k='README' | wc -l
 4815

 real    0m1.389s